cmhamiche/Resolve-DNG-Workflow./README.md

 Usage:
 - In the Fusion tab, import the Fusion Composition from "C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades\AgX.comp" (the OCIO config should point to C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades\AgX\config.ocio).

-.Copy, paste to all your fusion clips (or select your clips with shift then middle click).
+Copy, paste to all your fusion clips (or select your clips with shift then middle click).

 - In the Color tab, import the Power Grade from "C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades\AgX.drx"

 Copy, paste to all your clips (or select your clips with shift then middle click) and adjust temperature/exposure values in Camera Raw.